The name of the Corporation is Naval Intelligence Professionals (NIP).

 2.4.1 Annual Membership

-Full and Associate Members are eligible for national membership to be renewed by payment of established dues.
+Full members must maintain national membership by payment of established dues.

 2.4.2 Honorary Membership